fluffynuts/NExpect/docs/20170917_NExpectLevel3.md

 and [collection-based](20170917_NExpectLevel2.md) assertions with [NExpect](https://github.com/fluffynuts/NExpect)

-These have enabled two of the design goals of NExpect:<br />
+These have enabled two of the design goals of NExpect:

 - Expect(NExpect).To.Be.Readable();
     - Because code is for co-workers, not compilers.
 And your tests are